msjimc/AgileStructure/guide/README.md

 ![Figure 18b](images/figureDb.jpg)

-Figure 18b
+Figure 18b: The order of the reads in the message box is ordered by chromosomal position and so is not in the same order as the reads are displayed

 ## Navigating the read data

-### Changing the region by typing the co-ordinates
+### Changing the region by typing the coordinates

-As previously mentioned, ```AgileStructure``` displays the primary and secondary alignments in two panels, above each are two text areas where the start and end points of the displayed data can be changed.
+As previously mentioned, ```AgileStructure``` displays the primary and secondary alignments in two panels, above each display are two text areas where the start and end points of the displayed data can be changed.
 Since the primary read data is retrieved from the bam file which can be slow, changes to the primary alignment region are only made when the ```Get reads``` button is pressed.
-However, changes to the co-ordinates of secondary alignment image are displayed instantly.
+However, changes to the coordinates of secondary alignment image are displayed instantly.

-### Moving the region to the left and right arrow keys
+### Moving the region to the left and right with the left and right arrow keys

-Rather than typing in new locations in to the text areas, its possible to move the region to the left or right by clicking on one of the text areas so that the text area becomes active (you could change the value by typing) and then pressing the ```CrtlL``` + ```left arrow``` or ```Crtl``` + ```right arrow``` keys.
-This will shift the region in the appropriate direction to a new none overlapping region that is the same length as the original.
+Rather than typing in new locations in to the text areas, its possible to move the region to the left or right by clicking on one of the text areas so that the text area becomes active (i.e. you could edit the value by typing) and then pressing the ```Ctrl``` + ```left arrow``` or ```Ctrl``` + ```right arrow``` keys.
+This will shift the region in the appropriate direction to an adjacent, none overlapping region of the same length as the original.

-### Changing the width of the region with the up and down arrow keys
+### Changing the width of the region with the Up and Down arrow keys

-In a similar manner to moving the region to the right or left, it's possible to double or half the width of the region: Activate a text area and then pressing the ```CrtlL``` + ```up arrow``` or ```Crtl``` + ```down arrow``` keys.
+In a similar manner to moving the region to the left or right, it's possible to double or half the width of the region: Activate a text area and then pressing the ```Ctrl``` + ```Up arrow``` or ```Ctrl``` + ```Down arrow``` keys.
 While the size of the region changes, it remains centered on the same point in the reference sequence.

 ### Changing the region by selecting a region with the mouse

-The mouse can be used to select a sub-region of the current display in either panel by moving the cursor to the desired start point and then moving the mouse to the end point while holding the right mouse button down (Figure 19a).
-When the mouse button is released the display is redrawn (Figure 19b).
-In figure 19b an insert can be seen in four reads, while its position appears variable, all the reads had a 134 to 135 bp insertion suggesting its position is inaccurately placed possibly due to sequencing errors in the flanking sequences (Figure 19c).
-The order of the reads in the message box is ordered by chromosomal position and so is not in the same order as the reads are displayed.
+The mouse can be used to select a sub-region of the current display in either panel by moving the cursor to the desired start point and then moving the mouse to the end point while holding the right mouse button down (Figure 19a), when the mouse button is released the display is redrawn (Figure 19b).
+This allows a feature to be more closely observed, for instance in Figure 19a, four reads appear to have an insert in the same location, zooming to the region (Figure 19b) suggests that they may not be genuine as the locations differ.
+However, by selecting the ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` menu option, it appears all the reads have a 134 to 135 bp insertion suggesting its position is inaccurately located possibly due to variable alignments as a consequence of sequencing errors and/or alignment to low complexity sequence (Figure 19c).

 ![Figure 19a](images/figureEa.jpg)

-Figure 19a
+Figure 19a:

 ![Figure 19b](images/figureEb.jpg)